Valuation (finance): Valuation of a suffering company

 (ii) to purchase the company - or its debt - at a discount, as part of an Investment Strategy aimed at realizing a profit on recovery.

 Preliminary to the valuation, the financial statements are initially recast, to "better reflect the firm's indebtedness, financing costs and recurring earnings".

 Here adjustments are made to working capital, deferred capital expenditures, cost of goods sold, non-recurring professional fees and costs, above- or below-market leases, excess salaries in the case of private companies, and certain non-operating income/expense items.

 The valuation is built on this base, with any of the standard market-, income-, or asset-based approaches employed.
 Often these are used in combination, providing a "triangulation" or (weighted) average.

 Particularly in the second case above, the company may be valued using real options analysis, serving to complement (or sometimes replace) this standard value; see Business valuation and Merton model.

-As required, various adjustments are then made to this result, so as to reflect characteristics of the firm external to its profitability and cash flow.
-These adjustments consider any lack of marketability resulting in a discount, and re the stake in question, any control premium or lack of control discount.